 Why are so many people being forcibly displaced?

-There are several main reasons for the uptick: war, violence, or fear of persecution, as well as famine, poverty, and natural disasters.
-Climate change is often at the heart of the natural disasters that lead to famine and poverty, leaving people with no choice other than to leave their homes.
+There are several main reasons for the increase: war, violence, or fear of persecution, as well as famine, poverty, and natural disasters.
+Climate change is increasingly at the heart of the natural disasters that lead to famine and poverty, leaving people with no choice other than to leave their homes.

 People are people are people are people…